 - Do a little research on the institution.
 Spend time digging into the different departments and settings that could be a fit for your clinical requirements.

 - Be polite.
 Being a preceptor is a commitment and it’s important that you approach this request as just that: a polite request, not a demand.

 The preceptor search doesn’t have to be difficult, but it does take time and effort.
 If you need guidance, American Sentinel can assist.
-To learn more about the preceptor clinical experience approval process and the online Family Practice Nurse Practitioner program and Gerontology Nurse Practitioner program, call our Nurse Practitioner Admissions Engagement Managers at 303.557.9945 or visit our website at www.americansentinel.edu
+To learn more about the preceptor clinical experience approval process and the online Family Practice Nurse Practitioner program, Gerontology Nurse Practitioner program, and Psychiatric Mental Health Nurse Practitioner program, call our Nurse Practitioner Admissions Engagement Managers at 303.557.9945 or visit our website at www.americansentinel.edu